-Cycle Farms, a French-owned biotechnology company, has opened its first insect meal production facility in Ghana.
+Cycle Farms, a French-owned biotechnology company, has opened its first insect farming and meal production facility in Ghana.

 The facility, which is located in Tema and opened on 2 April, is the first industrial-scale black soldier fly (BSF) larvae production site in Ghana.
 The company will use its insect meal to produce a complete feed for Ghana’s tilapia industry.

 The opening of the facility could help to reduce the country’s fish feed prices, which are a major hindrance to the expansion of the aquaculture sector.
 Although substantial amounts of fishmeal are exported from West Africa to feed fish farms in Asia, almost all aquaculture feed in Africa is based on imported soya beans.
 The production of insect-based feed has been hailed by the FAO as a more sustainable alternative.

 Marc-Antoine Luraschi, CEO of Cycle Farms, said that the company was attracted to Ghana by the stable economic environment and the maturity of the fish production sector.
 He aims to produce a relatively modest 3,500 tonnes of insect-based protein in 2019, but plans to steadily scale up production as the Ghanaian market grows.

 Speaking at the opening, he said: “The company hopes to move to other African countries to support the aquaculture and poultry industries.
 Aquaculture is crucial to the African population’s nutrition.
 Fish production needs to be increased to meet domestic needs, and local production will save substantial amounts which are spent on imports.
 We want to lend a hand in this area.”